kroma-network/.github/CONTRIBUTING.md

 We use GitHub Actions to verify that the code in your PR passes all our checks.

 When you submit or update your PR, a CI build will automatically start.
 A note will be added to the PR that will indicate the current status of the build.

+## Questions?

+Always feel free to reach out to those actively working on the repositories for any questions you have.